 - ½ cup of crushed walnuts

-- Cut the bulb in half almost all the way to the hard root bottom and slice into thin ¼ cm strips.
+Cut the bulb in half and slice into thin ¼ cm strips.
 Add to salad bowl.

-- Slice the fronds into thin rounds, except for the top inch or two.
-Retain some of the leafy greens to garnish the final product.
+Slice the fronds into thin rounds, retaining some of the leafy greens to garnish the final product.
+Discard the very end and any parts that have branches protruding from them since they can be quite tough.

-- Combine apples, walnuts, and cranberries, tossing until mixed.
+Add apples, walnuts, and cranberries to the bowl, tossing until mixed.

 Well there you have it friend!
 A delightfully delicious salad to sustain you all summer long.
 Once you’ve got it all combined you can eat it as a salad, put it in a wrap, or use it as a sandwich topper.